dzmitryk-dev/cv/cv.md

 ## Key Achievements

-- Transformed legacy codebases by driving modularization of large monolithic apps into scalable multi-module architectures, enabling reuse across products and faster feature delivery.
+- Transformed legacy codebases by modularizing monolithic apps into scalable multi-module architectures, enabling faster parallel development and easier adaptation for new markets.
-- Improved delivery speed and reliability by optimizing CI/CD pipelines, build systems, and acting as Release Lead to ensure smooth production deployments.
+- Improved delivery speed and reliability by streamlining CI/CD pipelines and build systems, ensuring smooth and predictable production releases.
-- Contributed to organizational growth by mentoring engineers, leading technical interviews, chairing promotion assessments, and sharing knowledge in internal meetups.
+- Contributed to organizational growth by mentoring engineers, leading technical interviews, chairing promotion assessments, and sharing knowledge in company-wide meetups.

 ## Work Experience